Metal C-Ring Seals: Mastering Orientation, Springback, and Plating for Zero Leakage

 In the world of extreme sealing, metal C ring seals are not just passive components; they are active mechanical springs designed to fight against leaks in the harshest environments known to engineering.
 At QZSEALS, we often see that while engineers choose the right seal, they often overlook the nuances of installation and configuration.

-1. The Critical Rule: Orientation Matters
+1. The Critical Rule: Internal vs External Pressure Metal C-ring Orientation

 We manufacture two distinct types of C-rings based on pressure direction, and installing them backward is the number one cause of field failure: